ckeditor/ckeditor4/tests/core/selection/manual/hiddenselcontainer.md

 @bender-ui: collapsed
 @bender-ckeditor-plugins: wysiwygarea, image2

-1. Click on image
+Click on the image

 ## Expected:

-There shouldn't be any visible text around image.
+There shouldn't be any visible text around the image.

 ## Unexpected:

-There is visible text around image.
+There is a visible text around the image.